 This kind of breakfast can be classified as High Energy Density.
 Now, don’t get me wrong.
 For a skinny guy with low bodyfat and good metabolism, focused on gaining muscle mass, the last concerning thing is how healthy the foods are.
 Is true that even so I still recommend the healthy choices (Low Energy Density), but in some cases is more important to be on a caloric surplus.
 It’s extremely easy to exceed with intake calories by eating these kind of foods and for someone who needs an extra 1000 kcal/day it is recommended.
 Muscle mass is not only built with proteins, carbs and fats come in role as well.

 You must read these two articles to understand more about what I say here:

-To simplify things a bit, I made a table:
+To simplify things a bit, I designed the following chart for you:

 Apply the principle for lunch and dinner too.
-Snacks are usually for skinny or muscular guys only.
+Snacks like chocolate, chips, soda, Nutella chocolate cream,cookies are usually for skinny or muscular guys only.